Last updated on June 21st, 2021

-In this blog post, i am sharing information about common, conventional biochemical tests and their primary uses in Microbiology laboratory for the identification of particular pathogen of interest.
+In this blog post, I am sharing information about common, conventional biochemical tests and their primary uses in the Microbiology laboratory for the identification of pathogens of interest.
 Some of the biochemical tests mentioned here for example catalase test, oxidase test assists us in many ways apart from the primary purpose mentioned in this post;

-- Catalase test: To differentiate Staphylococci (catalase positive) from Streptococci (catalase test negative)
+To differentiate Staphylococci (catalase-positive) from Streptococci (catalase test negative)

-- Coagulase test: Coagualse test is used to identify Staphylococcus aureus.
-Coagulase test differentiates Staphylococcus aureus (positive) from coagulase negative staphylococci (CONS), such as S. epidermidis, S. saprophyticus.
+Coagualse test is used to identify Staphylococcus aureus.
+Coagulase test differentiates Staphylococcus aureus (positive) from coagulase-negative staphylococci (CONS), such as S. epidermidis, S. saprophyticus.

-- DNase test: This test is used to determine the ability of an organism to hydrolyze DNA.
-It is primarlly used to identify Staphylococcus aureus
+This test is used to determine the ability of an organism to hydrolyze DNA.
+It is primarily used to identify Staphylococcus aureus.

-- Indole test: This test is used to determine the ability of an organism to split tryptophan to form the compound indole.
-It is used differentiate gram negative rods particularly E. coli in microbiology laboratory.
+This test is used to determine the ability of an organism to split tryptophan to form the compound indole.
+It is used to differentiate gram-negative rods particularly E. coli in a microbiology laboratory.

-- Litmus milk decolorization test: To help identify Enterococcus and some Clostridia which have ability to metabolize litmus milk.
+To help identify Enterococcus and some Clostridia which have the ability to metabolize litmus milk.

-- Urease test: Urease test is used to determine the ability of an organism to produce urease (an enzyme) which hydrolyzes urea.
-This test is done to help identify Proteus, Morganella, Yersinia enterocolitica, and Helicobacter pylori
+Urease test is used to determine the ability of an organism to produce urease (an enzyme) that hydrolyzes urea.
+This test is done to help identify Proteus, Morganella, Yersinia enterocolitica, and Helicobacter pylori.